Mary Beth Harshbarger: Shooting incident

 On September 14, 2006, Mary Beth, her husband Mark and their two young children, and Mark's brother Barry Harshbarger, were on a hunting trip outside of Buchans Junction, Newfoundland and Labrador, Canada.
 The facts of the case state that Mary Beth was sitting in the back of a Chevy pickup truck with her children, armed with a rifle, on a logging road late in the day.
 She waited with her children while Mark and a local hunting guide walked through the nearby spruce woods in the hopes of flushing out a black bear.
 Barry was at a hunting blind elsewhere in the woods.

 Mark began to walk back toward the truck with the guide, the guide stopping to urinate in the woods.
 At this point Mark walked towards the van, ahead of the guide, in dark clothing without an orange hunting hat or vest to improve his visibility.
 At 7:55 pm (NT) as he emerged from the woods, Mary Beth told police that she saw a dark shape that she believed was a black bear, and fired her rifle.
 What she shot was not a black bear however, but was instead her husband Mark.
 When he was shot, Mark Harshbarger was approximately 200 feet from the truck in which his wife Mary Beth and two children were seated.
 In recounting the incident to Royal Canadian Mounted Police (RCMP) officers at the lodge where they were staying immediately after the shooting, Mary Beth said she had looked through the scope twice to make sure what she was seeing really was a bear.
 She insisted that she had not seen the blue of Mark Harshbarger's pants, but instead seen the black of a bear.

 According to Dr. Nash Denic, the St. John's, Newfoundland pathologist who autopsied him, Mark Harshberger died of one gunshot wound to the abdomen.
-Dr. Denic revealed during Mary Beth Harshberger's trial that Mark would most likely have been leaning over when he was struck by a bullet.
+Dr. Denic revealed during Mary Beth Harshbarger's trial that Mark would most likely have been leaning over when he was struck by a bullet.